Winston-Lin/dziganto.github.io/_posts/2017-7-19-Python-Deep-Learning-Frameworks-1.md

 ![deep learning](/assets/images/deep_learning.jpeg?raw=true)

 ## Introduction
 What I can say about **deep learning** that hasn't been said a thousand times already?
 It's powerful, it's state-of-the-art, and it's here to stay.
 But you already knew that.
-So instead of polluting the interwebs with yet another post about the prowess of deep learning or how it works, I'm going to focus on its application.
+So instead of polluting the Web with yet another post about the prowess of deep learning or how it works, I'm going to focus on its application.
 Specifically, through a series of upcoming posts, I'll look at three of the most promising python deep learning frameworks - Neon, PyTorch, and TensorFlow - and assess them on a number of dimensions, including:
 1. How easy are they to setup?
 2. How useful is the documentation?
 3. How is the quality and breadth of the tutorials?